wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 1. To download the dashboard, go to [**WSO2 Micro Integrator** website](https://wso2.com/integration/micro-integrator/#) -> **Download** -> **Other Resources**, and click **Monitoring Dashboard**.
 2. Extract the downloaded ZIP file.
 This will be the `MI_DASHBOARD_HOME` directory.
-3. Open a terminal, navigate to the `MI_DASHBOARD_HOME` directory, and execute the following command to start the dashboard server:
+3. Open a terminal, navigate to the `MI_DASHBOARD_HOME/bin` directory, and execute the following command to start the dashboard server:

     ```bash
     sh dashboard.sh